michaelforsythe1/Firewall-configuration-on-Linux/README.md

 Document all rules you have added to UFW.
 This can be a simple text file listing each rule.
 <br />
 <br />
+Document all added rules.
+This can be a simple text file listing each rule.

-This setup will help protect any network from unathorized access and potential risks.
-The configuration is a living organism, meaning, we will continue to refine it based on our network needs and monitor the logs for any suspicious activity.
+This setup will help protect any network from unauthorised access and potential risks.
+However, a network administrator will continuously refine and reconfigure rules based on network needs.
+.
 <br />